saturncloud/examples/examples/dashboard-dash/README.md

                 ),
                 dcc.Markdown(
                     """
                     Uniform Manifold Approximation and Projection (UMAP) is a general-purpose dimension reduction algorithm.
-Similar to t-distributed stochastic neighbor embedding (t-SNE), you can use UMAP to visualize the relationships between datapoints.
+Similar to t-distributed stochastic neighbor embedding (t-SNE), you can use UMAP to visualize the relationships between data points.
 In this example, we are training a three-component UMAP model on MNIST datasets and then displaying the 3D graph of the result.
 The color of the point in the graph is based on the label.
-In the resulting graph, blobs of colors show that UMAP correctly clustered the datapoints.
+In the resulting graph, blobs of colors show that UMAP clustered data points with similar labels together.
                 """,
                 ),
             ],